datanav/docs/hub/dtl/dtl-functions-namespaced-identifiers.rst

        |   VALUES(value-expression{1})
        |
      - | Extracts the namespace part of namespaced identifiers.
-VALUES that are not namespaced identifiers or strings on the form ``"namespace:id"`` are ignored.
+VALUES that are not namespaced identifiers or strings are ignored.
        |
        | ``["ni-ns", "~:foo:bar"]``
        |